U9 2023-2024 Season

 Registration and Evaluations Dates:

-Registration has closed as of September 9th.
+Registration has closed as of September 15th.
+All registration inquiries received after this date will be placed on a waitlist.
 Any player wishing to play hockey this season should already be registered; otherwise, it could have an impact on Evaluations and your child’s placement on a team.

 Pre-Evaluation Ice Times